-165 2.2 Dynamical diagnostics
+135 2.2 Dynamical diagnostics

-The circulation patterns associated to modes of spectral variability are described making use of standard meteorological variables such as potential vorticity (PV), geopotential height and zonal wind.
-More elaborated diagnostics are also employed in the paper, as atmospheric blocking frequency, baroclinicity and transient meridional heat flux.
-The RWP diagnostic by Zimin et al. (2006) and the E vector by Hoskins et al. (1983) are also used to stud amplitude and propagation of the RWPs associated with the identified CRWPs.
+The circulation patterns associated to spectral variability modes are described making use of standard meteorological variables such as potential vorticity (PV), geopotential height and zonal wind.
+More elaborated diagnostics are also employed in the paper, as atmospheric blocking frequency, baroclinicity, transient meridional heat flux, and the E vector to diagnose propagation and tilt of transient waves.
 These less straightforward metrics are described in the following paragraphs.

-2.2.1 Atmospheric blocking
+140 2.2.1 Atmospheric blocking

 The anomaly-based blocking diagnostic by Schwierz et al. (2004) is employed in this study.
 In this framework, atmospheric blocking corresponds to a negative anomaly of vertically averaged PV (500-150 hPa, anomalies computed with respect to monthly climatology).
-After smoothing with a two-day running mean, blocking is identified as a closed region with a negative PV anomaly lower than -1.3 PV units (PVU, $1 \text{ PVU} = 10^{-6} \text{ K m}^2 \text{ kg}^{-1} \text{ s}^{-1}$ ).
+After smoothing with a two-day running mean, blocking is identified as a closed region with a negative PV anomaly lower than -1.3 PV units (PVU, $1 \text{ PVU} = 10^{-6} \text{ Km}^2 \text{ kg}^{-1} \text{ s}^{-1}$).
 Furthermore, this region must fulfill an overlap criterion: the minimum spatial overlap of two closed regions delimited in two subsequent 6-hourly time steps must be 70% for at least 5 consecutive days.

 The output of this diagnostic is a two-dimensional boolean (0-1) field: composites of blocking frequency can be computed by determining the percentage of time steps where each grid point was occupied by a blocking.
-Anomalies in blocking frequency value are then obtained by subtracting the climatological blocking frequency, evaluated over all considered winter days between December 1979 and February 2019.
+Anomalies in blocking frequency value are then obtained by subtracting the climatological blocking frequency, evaluated over all considered winter days between December 1070 and February 2010